Cxyder/equity_cracker/README.md

-# Equity Wallet Miner - The End of the Scam Era
+# Equity Wallet Miner - The Ultimate Miner Project

-Wallet mining has always been a dark place, full of fake programs, malware and scammers.

-<b>TODAY</b> it's the day of the revolution, <b>EQUITY WALLET MINER</b> it's the first choice <b>ETHEREUM</b> wallet miner.
-Built in <b>PYTHON</b> including [Web3.py](https://pypi.org/project/web3/), it's compatible with every operative system and outrun every wallet miner competitor...

-# Why Equity?
-Why our miner is the best?
-Here's the reasons!
+EQUITY's first objective is to nullify every fake miner programs, scam programs, and rats to bring EQUITY beyond the Wallet Mining process.
+EQUITY is fully open source and free, our algorithm is also the fastest ever seen in a wallet miner.
+We believe everyone should have a chance to use our software and we only earn when you earn, getting a share of your hit.

 ## Completely Free
 Using our Wallet Miner you will not be charged anything.
-You just pay 5% Dev's Royalty <b>once you get an hit!</b>
+You just pay 5% Dev's Royalty <b>once you get an hit</b>
 ## Open-Source, Secrets-free!
 No malware, No spyware, No keylogger and other naughty stuff.
-Don't you trust us?
-Look by yourself!
+We are the revolution among Wallet Mining.
-## Multithreading
+## Multiprocessing
-Enjoy the real speed of light, increase your hit chance, lower any delay!
+200 Mining Process, 1 Console.
+Minimal terms, always.

 # [<b>WINDOWS: DOWNLOAD NOW</b>](https://github.com/Cxyder/equity_cracker/archive/refs/heads/main.zip)